SkyTeamRBX/SkyTeam/README.md

 - `pnpm lint`: Lint all applications
 - `pnpm format`: Format all code with Prettier

-## Contributing

-1. Create a new branch for your feature
-2. Make your changes
-3. Create a pull request

 ## License

-Private - All rights reserved
+GPL-3.0 - All rights reserved